madsenmj/iot-ml-imdb-demo/README.md

 ## Data Processing and Exploration

 The [GetMovieData](/src/GetMovieData.ipynb) notebook steps through the acquisition of the Open MDB data using their API.
 It also combines the data with a [cleaned version](data/ratings.csv) of the `ratings.list` data from the IMDb.
 The cleaned version removes the header and footer from the file and turns it into a `csv`.
-This notebook outputs two additional files that have the Open MDB data: (/src/openmdb.csv) and (/src/openmdb_more.csv).
+This notebook outputs two additional files that have the [Open MDB data with films with more than 5000 ratings:](/src/openmdb.csv) and [films with 1500 to 5000 ratings](/data/openmdb_more.csv).
 It then combines all the datasets and outputs a simplified dataset containing the director, year, genre, and star rating (/data/movie_ratings_simple.csv).

-I present a second notebook, [MovieAnalysis](MovieAnalysis.ipynb) that looks at the data and examines some of its features.
+I present a second notebook, [MovieAnalysis](/src/MovieAnalysis.ipynb) that looks at the data and examines some of its features.

-Finally, a third notebook, [MoviePredictionTests](MoviePredictionTests.ipynb) does a first-pass attempt at predicting the rating of a movie given its director, genre, and year.
+Finally, a third notebook, [MoviePredictionTests](/src/MoviePredictionTests.ipynb) does a first-pass attempt at predicting the rating of a movie given its director, genre, and year.

 # IoT Interface

-The next part of the project was to upload the
+The next part of the project was to upload the data to an AWS dynamoDB database.

 I needed to subscribe to the $aws/things/MovieSelector/shadow/update topic on the device.
 Then, when I publish to that topic, the message gets sent back to the device.
 There is a handler function that works with the response to process the data.

 http://docs.aws.amazon.com/iot/latest/developerguide/what-is-aws-iot.html
-ratings.list.gz

 Extracted the ratings lines (removed header and footer) using Microsoft Excel.
 Copied the body of the data starting at line 296 and ending before the "REPORT FORMAT" lines to a new worksheet and saved as ratings.csv